 Earlier, the government told growers and millers in clear words that it would pay no subsidy on cane this year.

 Around 30 mills produce sugar in the province.

 This year, the government estimated the cane production at 18.85 million tons.

 Sugar production may stand at 1.79 million tons, considering an average production at 9.5 kilogram from 100 kilogram cane in the province.

-Growers were expecting a notification of support price and date of the production season start at the end of the meeting.
+expecting a notification of support price and date of the production season start at the end of the meeting.